charlesmaillu/mc-pizza/README.md

 ### Setup
 clone this repo to your desktop and run
 ### License
 This project is licensed under the terms of the MIT license.
+To check license click <a href="https://github.com/charlesmaillu/mc-pizza/blob/master/license">here</a>
  **Charles Mailu**